 - A clinician’s perspective – interview with Dr. Summer Allen and Kasey Boehmer

 ICAN was developed using a rigorous, user-centered design process that included observations and prototyping in a range of settings with a variety of health professionals (primary care clinicians, specialists, nurses, wellness coaches, and community health workers), making its use broadly applicable.
 Its design is also supported by a systematic review of the qualitative literature, which sought to better understand the experiences of patients where they struggled to access and use healthcare or enact self-care.
-Two academic papers are in progress.

 Tell us your ICAN story